kavindu9611/weather-app/README.md

 Weather App — Setup Guide

-This document provides instructions for setting up and running the Weather App locally.
+This guide explains how to set up and run the Weather App locally, including both the frontend and backend.

-1. Clone the Repository
+📥 1.
+Clone the Repository
 git clone https://github.com/kavindu9611/weather-app.git
+cd weather-app

-2. Install Frontend Dependencies
+🎨 2.
+Frontend Setup

 Navigate to the frontend directory:

-cd weather-app
 cd frontend

+Install frontend dependencies:

 npm install

+Start the frontend server:

+npm run dev

+The frontend should now be running at http://localhost:3000.

-3. Install Backend Dependencies
+🗂️ 3.
+Backend Setup

-Return to the project root and navigate to the backend directory:
+Navigate to the backend directory:

-cd ..
+cd ../backend

-cd backend
+Install backend dependencies:

 npm install

-4. Configure Environment Variables

-Inside the backend directory, create a .env file and add the following:
+Create a .env file inside the backend folder and add:

 PORT=5000

-5. Start the Frontend Application
+Start the backend server:

-Navigate back to the frontend directory and run:

-cd ../frontend
 npm run dev

-This will start the frontend development server.

-6. Start the Backend Server
+The backend should now be running at http://localhost:5000.

+✅ 4.
+Verify Setup

+Make sure both frontend and backend servers are running.

-Open a new terminal window or return to the backend directory:
+Open your browser at http://localhost:3000 to check the app.

-cd ..
-cd backend
-npm run dev

-The backend server will start on the port specified in the .env file.
+🆘 5.
 Support

-If you encounter any issues during setup, please contact:
+If you experience any issues during setup, contact:

 Email: kavinduwickramasinghe1920@gmail.com